kelu124/un0rick/lit3rick/intro.md

 # Pulse echo uses

-This board uses the i2c, spi and i2s buses to communicate with any device.
-Basically, the i2c bus is self sufficient, with a device appearing at `0x25` but can also be used more efficiently through spi.
+This board can use the i2c, spi and i2s buses to communicate with any device.
+Basically, the i2c bus is self sufficient, with a device appearing at `0x25` (with the basic firmware) but can also be used more efficiently through SPI.

 # Sample of acquisitions.